rubix-studios-pty-ltd/payload-typesense/SECURITY.md

 ## Best Practices

-When using Rubix Payload in production:
+When using PayloadCMS + Typesense Plugin in production:

 1. Keep all dependencies up to date
 2. Use secure environment variables for sensitive data